 Retirement advice here will focus on one hand, on the many options for making money and on the other hand, how to maintain a reasonable lifestyle with less money.

-It is the stage in ones life when you think you have enough "money" to meet all your chosen obligations and to live your chosen lifestyle till the end of your days.
+It is the stage in ones life when you think you have enough "money" (investments with cash flow) to meet all your required obligations and to live your chosen lifestyle till the end of your days.

-Retirement advice for "true retirement" is be vigilant and manage risk.
-Situations change and you should respond to these changes.
-At least revisit your retirement plan every year.
+Retirement advice for "true retirement" is be vigilant and relentless to manage all the risks.
+Situations change and you need to respond to these changes as quickly as possible.